Chapter 9.5 – Entry Barriers in Seaports

 The Minimum Efficient Scale (MES) for providing a port service depends on the cost curves for this provision.
 MES is the smallest scale at which the output can be produced at a minimum average long-run cost under the assumption that the terminal is operating with a given technology.
 It is reached when marginal and average costs no longer decrease when capacity is expanded.

 For port services such as a container terminal or an iron ore terminal, the MES is quite large.
 In a small market relative to the MES, economies of scale are only fully realized with one supplier of port services.
-A second, smaller competitor may have a structural cost disadvantage that prevents profitability.
+A second, smaller competitor may have a structural cost disadvantage that prevents it from achieving profitability.
 It may exit, leaving the market to one operator with sufficient scale.
 The large size of the MES might explain the relatively high concentration of most port services.

 B. Switching costs

 The second type of economic entry barrier is the magnitude of switching costs.
-These are costs associated with the decision of a port user to switch from the incumbent port service provider to the new entrant.
+These are the costs associated with the decision of a port user to switch from the incumbent port service provider to a new entrant.
 They can come in several forms and often determine the capability of new entrants to start operations in a port:

 C. Sunk costs

-Sunk costs, such as networking, marketing, and advertising costs, cannot be recovered once a firm decides to leave the market and, thus, might stand as the third type of economic barrier to entry.
-Sunk costs include the essential investments in embeddedness in specific networks in order to achieve integration in maritime transportation and supply chains.
-The quest for long-term relationships with partners to reduce uncertainty and improve coordination leads port authorities to implement strategies to strengthen partnerships with other players by offering incumbent firms the conditions to develop strategies to succeed.
+The quest for long-term relationships with partners to reduce uncertainty and improve coordination leads port authorities to implement strategies that strengthen partnerships with other players by offering incumbent firms the conditions to develop successful strategies.
 Embeddedness in such a strategic network enhances the competitive position of a firm.
-For new firms entering the market, inclusion in such networks may demand resources and be costly to achieve, because of the importance of reputation, trust, and experience.
+For new firms entering the market, inclusion in such networks may require significant resources and be costly to achieve, given the importance of reputation, trust, and experience.
 Should a firm decide to leave the market, the investments required for inclusion in strategic networks cannot be recovered.

 3. Regulatory, Institutional and Geography Entry Barriers